open-telemetry/opentelemetry-go/CONTRIBUTING.md

 #### Options

-All user configurable options for a `conifg` must have a related unexported implementation of the `Option` interface and an exported configuration function that wraps this implementation.
+All user configurable options for a `config` must have a related unexported implementation of the `Option` interface and an exported configuration function that wraps this implementation.